OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 The following are the parameters for the `addAsync` method:

 - `NoSend` &ndash; A string that is a developer-specified key to reference a notification message.
 You can use it to modify this message later.
-The key can’t be longer than 32 characters.
+The key can't be longer than 32 characters.
 - `type` &ndash; One of the properties of the  JSON object parameter.
 Represents the type of a message; the types correspond to the values of the [Office.MailboxEnums.ItemNotificationMessageType](/javascript/api/outlook/office.mailboxenums.itemnotificationmessagetype) enumeration.
 Possible values are progress indicator, information message, or error message.
 In this example, `type` is an error message.
 - `message` &ndash; One of the properties of the JSON object parameter.
 In this example, `message` is the text of the notification message.